bloodmc/GriefDefenderDoc/docs/wiki/advanced/Optimizations.md

         explosion-block=[]
         explosion-entity=[]
         interact-block-primary=[]
     # Avoid adding anything in interact-block-secondary as it creates vulnerabilities in the protection.
         interact-block-secondary=[]
         interact-entity-primary=[]
         interact-entity-secondary=[
             "minecraft:falling_block"
         ]
         interact-inventory=[
+    # This makes the inventory of these blocks public, comment if you want to control.
             "minecraft:crafting_table",
             "minecraft:stonecutter",
             "minecraft:grindstone",